Julie Golomb, PhD

 Emma Megla (OSU ’19 Neuroscience Major)

 Emma was an undergraduate researcher in our lab from 2018-2019, and was also a primary member of Ashleigh Maxcey’s lab, where she completed her Honors Thesis.
-She is currently a full-time lab manager at Vanderbilt University in Geoffrey Woodman’s lab, and will be beginning as a PhD student at University of Chicago with Wilma Bainbridge..
+After OSU she was a full-time lab manager at Vanderbilt University in Geoffrey Woodman’s lab, is now a PhD student at University of Chicago with Wilma Bainbridge.

 Matt Heard (OSU ’17: Neuroscience major)